mcornick/vim-bats/README.md

 Syntax highlighting by Ross Timson <mailto:ross@rosstimson.com>.
 Compiler error format by Justin Campbell @justincampbell.
-The rest written by Mark Cornick <mailto:mark@markcornick.com>.
+The rest written by Mark Cornick <mailto:mark@markcornick.com> and these contributors:

+* Jonathan Sokolowski (@jsok)

 Licensed under the MIT license.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor